Adelaide United shake off finals hoodoo with win over Wellington

+Adelaide United have reached the next stage of the A-League finals with a hardfought and absorbing 1-0 win over Wellington Phoenix tonight.
 In extremely tough conditions caused by persistent Adelaide rain, the Phoenix had the better of the chances but could not convert as the Reds hit the lead in the 70th minute through skipper Travis Dodd.

 It was just Adelaide's third win in 12 finals appearances, putting them into the minor semi-final next weekend where host the winner of the Gold Coast United v Melbourne Victory match which is played at Skilled Park on Sunday.